robinrodricks/vue3-touch-events/README.md

 - Automatically add styling on hover and tap using `v-touch-class` directive
 - Bind multiple touch events on one DOM element
 - Customizable events with native-like events handler
+- Throttling for `drag` and `rollover` events to prevent crashing your application
 - Global configuration that applies to all events in the application
 - Ability to override global configuration on any element using `v-touch-options` directive
 - Bindings for TypeScript included and also works in pure-JavaScript projects